jeanpaulsio/notes/books/pragmatic_programmer/chapter_07-part2.md

 > tools on their merits.

 * There are a lot of expensive project management tools.
 Are they worth it?

+John:
+> Try not to think about how much a tool cost when you look at its output.

 ---